dylan-lang/opendylan/documentation/website/source/about/examples/limited_types.rst

     define constant <byte> = limited(<integer>, min: 0, max: 255);

-Dylan compilers can often provide improved error checking and optimizations for limited types.
+Open Dylan can often provide improved error checking and optimizations for limited types.
 For example, this code could generate a compile time error: